 The development roadmap of the EGI tools is revised in this document.
 Details are provided for each product and changes with respect to the original plan have been highlighted and justified.
 The overall objective of this roadmap is to steer the evolution of the EGI tools towards the e-Infrastructure Commons, an ecosystem of services that constitute the foundation layer of any distributed e-Infrastructures, which is one of the three pillars of the Open Science Commons vision.

-The roadmap definition has been steered by requirements gathered from different actors as scientific communities, EGI-Engage competence centers, research infrastructures, NGIs, resource providers, technology providers and European Policy boards.
+The roadmap definition has been steered by requirements gathered from different actors as scientific communities, EGI-Engage competence centres, research infrastructures, NGIs, resource providers, technology providers and European Policy boards.
 The requirements have been collected in collaboration with the other EGI-Engage work packages and prioritised during the WP3 periodic meetings or in tool specific Operations Tools Advisory Groups (OTAGs).

 The requirement gathering process will be continuously carried out during the whole project lifetime and beyond, and the roadmap will be revised accordingly.
 A well-defined procedure has been adopted to periodically update the roadmap of each tool.